-- Should have completed a PhD or have experience at an equivalent level. - Must have proven research experience in their field - Must currently hold a permanent position or fixed term contract for the duration of the grant at a university or research institute. - Must be affiliated with a university or research institute which is a government or nongovernmental organisation that is not for profit and has the necessary research capacity and capability to support the conduct of the specified research. - Applications cannot be accepted from private or commercial organisations, but such organisations may be partners in the network (but cannot receive funding through the grant). - The UK researcher should be resident within the UK for the duration of the award - The overseas researcher (and additional core partners outside of the UK) must be affiliated with a university or research institute in a DAC-listed country.
+- Should have completed a PhD or have experience at an equivalent level. - Must have proven research experience in their field - Must currently hold a permanent position or fixed term contract for the duration of the grant at a university or research institute - Must be affiliated with a university or research institute which is a government or nongovernmental organisation that is not for profit and has the necessary research capacity and capability to support the conduct of the specified research. - The UK researcher should be resident within the UK for the duration of the award - The overseas researcher (and additional core partners outside of the UK) must be affiliated with a university or research institute in a DAC-listed country.
+Please note that there is no requirement for the overseas applicant to be a national of a DAC-listed country.

 The UK Lead and Host Institution must agree to administer the grant and must make all the necessary practical and administrative arrangements for the duration of the grant.
+Further details about this can be found in the GCRF Networking Grant Conditions.
 Applicants may have more than one application in the round.
 However, the application would need to be based on a different research proposal and with different partners.

-Additional partners and collaborators: We understand that the networks may involve additional core partners, the details for which should be included on the application form in the collaboration section (please see section 6 below).
+Additional partners and collaborators: We understand that the networks may involve additional core partners, the details for which should be included on page 6 of the application form (please see section 6 below).
 Each application may involve up to five additional core partners, who will provide additional expertise or will represent additional DAC-listed countries in the network.
 Full details and justification should be given for the involvement of all participants.
 Please note that additional core partners must be affiliated with an institution in a DAC-listed country and a maximum of five can be included on the application.

 Furthermore, we understand that additional collaborators will be involved in the consortium, but not formally involved in the application and a list of these individuals can be provided in the application (please see section 6 below).
 Please note that collaborators do not have to be affiliated with an institution in a DAC-listed country.
-A diagram illustrating the possible structure of a network can be found on Page 17.
+A diagram illustrating the possible structure of a network is included below: